 The main purpose of building a brand identity – and a business, in general — is to serve your customers.
 To do this, it’s essential to know exactly who you are trying to reach.
 The more specific, the better.
 Only then can you design a brand identity that speaks directly to your target market.

-For example: Don’t just target millennial women, ages 25-35, but also ones who are married, in a mid-to-high income bracket, and engage in an sports or fitness activities
+For example: Don’t just target women, ages 25-35, but women in that age range who are married, who are in a mid-to-high income bracket, and who engage in an sports or fitness activities

 Things to know: